-EnMasse is an open source messaging platform, with focus on scalability and performance.
-EnMasse can run on your own infrastructure or in the cloud, and simplifies the deployment of messaging infrastructure.
+EnMasse is an open source project for managed, self-service messaging on Kubernetes, and provides a uniform interface to manage different underlying messaging technologies.
+EnMasse can run on your own infrastructure or in the cloud, and simplifies running a messaging infrastructure for your organization.

-- Built on Kubernetes/OpenShift: deploy on-premise or in the cloud
+- Runs on Kubernetes: deploy on-premise or in the cloud

-brokered address space types, each with different semantics.
-EnMasse can be used for many purposes, such as moving your messaging infrastructure to the cloud (without depending on a specific cloud provider) or building a scalable messaging backbone for IoT or just as a cloud-ready version of a message broker.
+EnMasse can be used for many purposes, such as moving your messaging infrastructure to the cloud without depending on a specific cloud provider, building a scalable messaging backbone for IoT, or just as a cloud-ready version of a message broker.

 EnMasse releases are available for download on our GitHub page.
 The release artifacts contain YAML files and Ansible playbooks for deployment on OpenShift and Kubernetes.
 Docker images used in the releases are published to Docker Hub.

 Older releases can be found in the Downloads page.